BabylonJS/OldDocumentationSite/content/resources/Exporter/Blender_to_glTF.md

+# Blender to BJS through glTF

-# How to export Blender scene as glTF
+glTF exporter will allow you to export your scene using PBR workflow.

 glTF exporter is directly provided from KhronosGroup.
 You can find the github [repository here](https://github.com/KhronosGroup/glTF-Blender-Exporter) , check their readme to know all you need.